vHattan/New_hw2_chicago_data_challenge/README.md

 more information can be found in the link http://www.socialresearchmethods.net/kb/statcorr.php

-To find the correlation I used Numpy function.
+To find the correlation I used NumPy function.

 #Result
 correlation = -0.00918950267846 since the output is negative, that means there is no correlation in the city of Chicago.
 If a neighborhood has graffiti that doesn’t necessary mean it is dangerous.